 Train time: ~40 minutes

-The Kurhaus is the city’s landmark—a grand building with a casino and a beautiful park around it.
-You can even try your luck at the casino inside.
-Take the Nerobergbahn, a funicular railway powered by water ballast, up to Neroberg hill, where you’ll find a golden-domed Russian Orthodox Church and panoramic views.
+From there, take the Nerobergbahn, a funicular railway powered by water ballast, up to Neroberg hill, where you’ll find a golden-domed Russian Orthodox Church and panoramic views.
 The city center is perfect for relaxed shopping or people-watching in one of the many cafés. or just wandering through wide, tree-lined streets.

 Bonus Tip: Wiesbaden pairs well with a stop in Mainz if you want to hit two cities in one day.